 The gentlest form is the white clay which is the best for sensitive, dry skin.
 It is the least absorbent and softens with water providing very mild exfoliation to the skin.

 The yellow clay is slightly more absorbent but still gentle enough for sensitive skin.
 It is slightly better at boosting blood flow and it therefore often added to brightening face masks.
-See my review of the L’Oreal Yellow Bright Face Mask.

 The red clay is the most absorbent and the best for oily, sensitive skin.
 It is a good option if you want a detoxifying mask for acne prone and sensitive skin.